-It is usually very easy to convert recipes from oven to air fryer.
-The time and the temperature both need to be adjusted.
+It is usually very easy to convert packet instruction and recipes from oven to air fryer.
+However, the time and the temperature both need to be adjusted:

 You can use the air fryer calculator below to convert traditional oven recipes for the air fryer.
 This oven to air fryer conversion calculator includes options for Fahrenheit (°F) and Celsius (°C).

 Remember, all air fryers are different and the exact time and temperature settings will depend on the make and model of air fryer, and the size of the ingredients, among other factors.